All Episodes

 I got a little bronzer on.

-Usually look like an adult figure skater, but now uh you've changed your uh your whole tune.
+like i'm i'm like i'm half diana ross right now usually look like festive yeah an adult figure skater but now you've changed your uh your whole tune i I love it, Jimmy.

-Uh, what do you think of Love Actually with a great cast?
+What do you think of Love Actually with a great cast?

-I could go down the line, Colin Firth, Emma Thompson.
+I could go down the line.

-Okay, well, let's start with what needs to be said, which is it is probably the most successful rom com of all time.
+Okay, well, let's start with what needs to be said, which is it is probably the most successful rom-com of all time.

 Why?